 Guns are not inherently bad.

 Guns aren’t the reason for violent incidents.
 Guns don’t have motives or intentions.
-Guns are bad when ill-intentioned people use them.
+It doesn’t matter if it’s an AR-15, a bullpup shotgun, or a pocket pistol — guns are bad when ill-intentioned people use them.

 Guns are a powerful instrument.

 Guns are powerful, but that doesn’t mean they’re bad or evil.
 They can be powerful forces for good or for entertainment.
 People with guns have saved lives.